EighteenZi/rocksdb_wiki/Direct-IO.md

 1. Please set **`skip_table_builder_flush = true`** in `BlockBasedTableOptions` to optimize writes in Direct I/O mode, otherwise the writes may be slow.
 You may also consider to set `compaction_readahead_size > 0`.
 2.  `allow_mmap_reads/use_direct_reads` and `allow_mmap_writes/use_direct_writes` are mutually exclusive, i.e., they cannot be set to true at the same time.
 3. Direct I/O options will only be applied to sst file I/O but not WAL I/O or MANIFEST I/O because the I/O pattern of these files are not suitable for direct I/O.
+4. After enable direct I/O, compaction writes will no longer be in the OS page cache, so first read will do real IO.
+For the users who want to cache compressed blocks by themselves, they can use compressed block cache by configuring `std::shared_ptr<Cache> block_cache_compressed`.